SMS G196: First World War

+On 23 August 1915, G196, along with G192 and G194, escorted the newly commissioned battlecruiser Lützow from Danzig to Kiel, with the ships arriving at their destination on 24 August.
 On 11 September 1915, the German cruisers Stralsund and Regensburg set out from Wilhelmshaven to lay a minefield off the Swarte Bank in the North Sea, with the High Seas Fleet sailing in support.
-On the return trip, the High Seas Fleet ran into a newly laid British minefield.
-G196, which was 500 m off the port beam of the battleship Kaiser, struck one of the mines and was badly damaged, being towed into port by another destroyer.
+On the return trip, at 01:50 hr on 12 September, the High Seas Fleet ran into a newly laid British minefield.
+G196, which was 500 m off the port beam of the battleship Kaiser, struck one of the mines and was badly damaged, being towed into port by V189.
+Seven of G196's crew were killed, with a further eight wounded.

 In 1918 G196 joined an Escort Flotilla, and she was renamed T196 on 22 February 1918.
 She remained a member of the 1st Half-flotilla of the 1st Escort Flotilla at the end of the war.

 Between the wars

 After the end of the First World War, the scuttling of the German High Seas Fleet at Scapa Flow on 21 June 1919 and the Treaty of Versailles left Germany with a small navy of obsolete warships.
 The Versailles treaty limited the German Navy's torpedo forces to 16 destroyers and 16 torpedo boats, with only twelve of each in active service, with replacement of the existing ships not allowed until 15 years after they were launched.
 Replacements could not exceed 800 t displacement for destroyers and 200 t for torpedo boats.
 T196 was retained as a destroyer under the treaty, and remained in active service in the new Reichsmarine.
 In 1923 T196 was allocated to the North Sea station.
 T196 was modernised in 1923, but was still obsolete and in the 1930s was transferred to subsidiary roles, being used for training and as a Fleet Tender, and from 1938 as a minesweeper command ship.